Skip to content

 Alpine-based images failing for ARM — some Alpine packages have ARM-specific issues.
 If you see Bus error or Illegal instruction during package installation, try using a Debian-based image (-slim variants) instead.
 ARM support in Alpine improved significantly after Alpine 3.17.

-For related Docker issues, see Fix: Docker Build Arg Not Available and Fix: Docker Multi-Stage Build Failed.
+For related Docker issues, see Fix: Docker Build Arg Not Available, Fix: Docker Multi-Stage Build Failed, Fix: Docker exec format error, and Fix: Docker Layer Cache Invalidated.

 F